sygnaltech/ionic4UiPatterns/src/assets/enums.md

 [UPDATE pattern](/tabs/update)
 for additional implementation notes.*

-+ For our purposes, we are using an enum which contains numeric values.
++ For our purposes, we are working with enum which contains numeric values.
 It should be possible to handle other enum configurations as well.

++ String-based enums were found to be problematic.

 ### Data-Binding our object's enum property